 Work done in your team’s project by another team is also not accounted for in your sprint.
 This work is visible in Retrospective, but not Sprint movement.

 When selecting a date range in Retrospective, Flow looks for any activity through the end of the last day selected.
 You cannot filter by hours.
-If your sprint is scheduled to end before the end of the day, work assigned to the sprint completed on the day the sprint ends, but after the time the sprint ends appears in Retrospective, but not Sprint movement.
+Work completed on the day your sprint ends but after the sprint ends appears in Retrospective, but not Sprint movement.

 Tip: If you’re trying to find a ticket but you’re not seeing it in Sprint movement or Retrospective, search Ticket log.
 It gives you a source of truth for tickets Flow has ingested.
 Follow these steps for finding missing tickets if you need additional help.